Voice of Maldives

-Voice of Maldives, or Dhivehi Raajjeyge Adu (ދިވެހި ރާއްޖޭގެ އަޑު), is a radio station in the Republic of Maldives.
+Dhivehi Raajjeyge Adu (ދިވެހި ރާއްޖޭގެ އަޑު), historically known as the Voice of Maldives, is a radio station in the Republic of Maldives.
 Raajjé Radio, owned by the state, began broadcasting in 1962, under the name 'Male Radio'.
-It runs two radio channels, Voice of Maldives on 1458 kHz AM with a live internet stream (news and information) and Raajje FM (entertainment).
+It runs two radio channels, Voice of Maldives on 1449 kHz AM with a live internet stream (news and information) and Raajje FM (entertainment).

 Voice of Maldives is the archipelago's official radio service, operating under the Ministry of Information Arts, and Culture.
-With the rise of private radio clubs in India in 1962, Voice of Maldives emerged as a government organization on 11 September 1966.
+Voice of Maldives was renamed Maldives Island Broadcasting Service on 11 September 1966.

 Voice of Maldives today has one broadcasting centre and two re-broadcasting centres.
 It covers 90% of the Maldives via Medium Wave transmission at 1449 kHz, with the remaining 10% being covered by small FM transmitters which are linked by satellite.
 It has one FM broadcasting service, with most transmissions being entertainment and music on 89 MHz, converting 30 kilometers from Malé.
-Voice of Maldives broadcasts 24/7, primarily Dhivehi language, and has been broadcasting for forty-two years.
+Voice of Maldives broadcasts 24/7, primarily Dhivehi language.